Single Travel – No Partner, No Problem, No Longer

 American census statistics in 2016 report that 50% of people over the age of 18 are singles.
 Similar ratios exist across other countries and so the demand for single travel is potent.
 Over the last few years some travel companies have taken notice and have come up with solutions.

 Some companies, from tour operators to river cruises, set aside certain departures with a limited number of spaces having no single supplements.
 Singles travel with a regular group of people, and they take part in all the activities that the program offers, and they stay in a single room.
-But there are other companies that have taken the single room with no single supplement on step further.

 These singles’ tours don’t take any double or twin bookings at all.
 Everyone on the tour is travelling single with their own private room.
 There’s other features that make these tours inviting.